rgbkrk/ipython-notebook-cookbook/README.md

 This cookbook targets IPython 1.0.0 and will not deploy 0.x releases.

 # Requirements

+This cookbook uses Chef 11.
+Additionally, Berkshelf is recommended but not required.

+## Requirements for Vagrant

  * [Berkshelf][]: `gem install berks`
  * [Vagrant][] 1.2.4 or higher
  * Berkshelf plugin for Vagrant: `vagrant plugin install vagrant-berkshelf`